jpquast/protti/README.md

 ## Overview

-The goal of **protti** is to provide flexible functions and workflows for proteomics quality control and data analysis.
+The goal of **protti** is to provide flexible functions and workflows for proteomics quality control and data analysis, within a single, user-friendly package.
 It can be used for label-free DDA, DIA and SRM data generated with search tools and software such as Spectronaut, MaxQuant, Proteome Discoverer and Skyline.
 Both limited proteolysis mass spectrometry (LiP-MS) and regular bottom-up proteomics experiments can be analysed.

 **protti** is developed and maintained by members of the lab of Paola Picotti at ETH Zurich.
 Our lab is focused on protein structural changes